 While single-family and duplex or 2-family dwellings are generally not required to be accessible except when they are part of a condominium or planned-use development, multi-family building accessibility requirements are contained in the California Building Code Chapter 11A, Chapter 10, Chapter 30, and section 101.17.9.1.
-Commercial building access requirements are contained in the California Building Code Chapter 11B, Chapter 10, Chapter 30, and section 101.17.11.
+Commercial building access requirements are contained in the California Building Code Chapter 11B, Chapter 10, Chapter 30, and section 101.17.9.1.
+Commercial building access requirements are contained in the California Building Code Chapter 11B, Chapter 10, Chapter 30, and section 101.17.9.1.
 The Planning Code additionally requires parking spaces be specifically designated for persons with physical or mental disabilities.